guzhaoyuan/MaxonEpos2/README.md

 velocity_server.cpp: create service to control velocity

 ### scripts

-agent,py: request torque, also works as rl agent

 request.py: node for requesting service and get info from controller, now backup, not for use